MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-license.md

     :::image type="content" source="media/end-user-license/power-bi-ppu-trial.png" alt-text="Screenshot showing the dialog for a Power BI Pro free trial.":::

-  When the 60-day trial expires, your license reverts back to the previous version, either free or Pro, and you no longer have access to features that require a Power BI Premium per-user license.
+  When the 60-day trial expires, your license reverts back to the previous version, either free or Pro.
+You no longer have access to features that require a Power BI Premium per-user license.
 If you want to continue with a Premium per-user or a Pro license, contact your administrator or IT Help Desk about purchasing an upgrade.
 If you don't have an administrator or IT Help Desk, visit the [Power BI pricing page](https://powerbi.microsoft.com/pricing/).

 - If you sign up for a free license by selecting a **Try it free** button, it never expires unless you cancel it.
 If your trial upgrade ends or if your organization removes your Pro or Premium license, your free license is still available to you.